nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 ```

-Go to the location of the `values.yaml` file and run:
+To install Grafana, run:
 ```
-helm install stable/grafana --version 1.0.2 --values values.yaml
+helm install stable/grafana --values values.yaml
 ```

-This will deploy Grafana in your cluster.

-Once all the pods are up and running, you can access the web console.
+Once the pod is up and running, you can access the web console.
 To do that, first find the pod name of Grafana:
 ```
 kubectl get pods
 ```